lopezjm2001/CANVIEW/README.md

 # CANVIEW

-A CANVIEW basic program using a Duinomite Mega for a Prius Gen 2 (2005-2011)
+A CANVIEW mmbasic program using a Duinomite Mega with a 7 inch LCD screen via VGA for a Prius Gen 2 (2005-2011).

 DISCLAIMER - USE AT OWN RISK